deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### out_chg

 - **Type**: Boolean
 - **Description**: If set to 1, ABACUS will output the charge density on real space grid.
 The name of the density file is SPIN1_CHG.cube and SPIN2_CHG.cube (if nspin = 2).
 Suppose each density on grid has coordinate (x; y; z).
-The circle order of the density on real space grid is: z is the outer loop, then y and finally x (x is moving fastest).
+The circle order of the density on real space grid is: x is the outer loop, then y and finally z (z is moving fastest).
 - **Default**: 0

 ### out_pot